richard-child/gridnorth/README.md

 # CSS architecture

-The CSS for Grid North Design is based on the Inverted Triangle CSS (ITCSS) architecture.
+The CSS is based on the Inverted Triangle CSS (ITCSS) architecture.
 ITCSS involves visualising your CSS project as a layered upside-down triangle.

 *The following information is taken directly from the ITCSS Net magazine article by Harry Roberts.*